mitalix/curses/README.md

 > [!WARNING]
 > Under development, unstructured, not even using functions, repeating a lot of useless code

-Twofold solution to write the program and simultaneously utilize gitub for source control
+Twofold solution to write the python ncurses program and simultaneously utilize gitub for source control

 ### Navigate between three seperate windows
 * **TAB** - move horizontally